TolMera/Numbers-Logic/README.md

 ```

 ### isPrime(number)
 Determines if the given number is [prime](http://en.wikipedia.org/wiki/Prime_number).
+Uses a very efficient sieve function, and should be fast.
-Note: this is a particularly slow method that uses full prime factorization to determine if the number is prime.
-For a faster method see the `miller` function below.
+Note: this full prime factorization to determine if the number is prime.
+You might get a faster result using the `miller` function below.
 ```js
 nl.isPrime(7); // Returns true
 nl.isPrime(48); // Returns false